Organizing the site¶

-Select Create a role and provide a name to get an empty, unassigned role.
-You can now select it to get access to the list of Policies the Role has - at the moment, none.
-Click Add new Policy and select one from the list.
-You can then either save it directly, or save and go on to selecting a Limitation.
+Select the plus button and provide a name to get an empty, unassigned role.
+You can now see the list of Policies the Role has - at the moment, none.
+Click the plus button again, select a Policy from the list and save it.
+You then have an option to add Limitations to the Policy.
 The available Limitations depend on the chosen Policy.

 After you are done choosing all Policies, you can assign the Role to users.
 Go to the Assignments tab and click the assign button.
 Here you can choose users and/or groups that will be assigned this Role, with possible additional Limitations.
 A User or User Group may be assigned multiple Roles.